Federal Instructions for the Requestor of Form W-9, Request for Taxpayer Identification Number and Certification

 This form contains instructions for requesters of a W-9.

-We last updated the Instructions for the Requestor of Form W-9, Request for Taxpayer Identification Number and Certification in April 2022, so this is the latest version of Inst W-9, fully updated for tax year 2021.
-You can download or print current or past-year PDFs of Inst W-9 directly from TaxFormFinder.
+We last updated the Instructions for the Requestor of Form W-9, Request for Taxpayer Identification Number and Certification in April 2022, and the latest form we have available is for tax year 2021.
+This means that we don't yet have the updated form for the current tax year.
+Please check this page regularly, as we will post the updated form as soon as it is released by the Federal Internal Revenue Service.
 You can print other Federal tax forms here.

 Related Federal Individual Income Tax Forms: